FummiTaksi/ttmanagement/README.md

   -Password Cant be blank

-2) Username is generated from user's firstname and lastname
+2) Unique username is generated from user's firstname and lastname

+  -If someone has same name, numbers added to end of username

 3) User can sign in  to system with own account